-HAND PASS: Where a player uses their hand to stop, knock down, push, or bat the puck with their open hand to a teammate in the neutral or attacking zone.
+HAND PASS: Where a player makes a deliberate attempt to stop, knock down, push, or bat the puck with their hand and a teammate in the neutral or attacking zone gains control of the puck.

 HEAD CONTACT: Any action where a player makes contact with an opposing player's head.